rustymagnet3000/cloudflare/README.md

 not cf.bot_management.verified_bot
 ```

-## Authenticate to Cloudflare
+#### Authenticate to Cloudflare

-Cloudflare advises to use less privileged, short-lived, `API Tokens` instead of the traditional email and long-lived `API Key`.
+Use less privileged, short-lived, `API Tokens` instead of the traditional email and long-lived `API Key`.
 [Reference](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs).

-This repo now sets two environment variables that are used extensively:
+#### Environment variables

+To avoid reading in TF_VARs and the spaghetti complexity of sharing thoses with Modules, set:

 -`CLOUDFLARE_API_TOKEN` ( required for every request sent to Cloudflare )
 -`CLOUDFLARE_ACCOUNT_ID` ( required for some API calls to Cloudflare )

-## Debug Cloudflare API requests from Terraform
+#### Debug Cloudflare API requests from Terraform

 ```bash
 export https_proxy=127.0.0.1:8081 && terraform plan
 ```

-## Gotchas

-### State file is secret
+#### State file is secret

-Check-in your `terrform.tfstate` in error, you have just compromised the secret `Cloudflare API Token`.
+If you check-in the state file, which is default named `terrform.tfstate`, you have just compromised your Cloudflare authentication credentials.
+Time to rotate those creds !

-### Careful about overiding authentication creds
+#### Careful about overiding authentication creds

 Set `$CLOUDFLARE_API_TOKEN` it overrides any local var setting.

 ### State mismatch

-If somebody is using the Cloudflare Web UI to add rules, it is easy to get out of sync.
-Also, if the machine that runs the `terraform` commands is reset / wipes the local state files, then it will cause things the state to get out of sync,
-This is how I reproduced the issue and fixed it:
+On day 1 you set up Cloudflare and add a bunch of resources.
+On day 2 you set up a repo to manage Cloudflare with Terraform.
+What happens ?
+You need to **import** those rules.
+Does that matter ?
+Example:

-- Create a single Access Rule with Terraform and the CF Provider
+- Create a `Cloudflare Access Rule` with Terraform
-- Delete all the state files
+- Delete the state file
 - `terraform init`
 - `terraform plan` # all looks good
 - `terraform apply`